Is My Phone Listening To Me? Yes, and Here’s What To Do About It

 Deleting your Google data is surprisingly easy.
 To start, go to the activity controls page on your Google account.
 Under each section, Web & App Activity, Location History, and YouTube History, you’ll see options for the various subgroups of activities that were saved, and then you can delete them individually or en masse.

-Google also provides you with the option to auto-delete your data on this page, which can help you stay ahead of third-party tracking.
+Google also allows you to auto-delete your data on this page, which can help you stay ahead of third-party tracking.

 How to stop your Apple iPhone from listening to you